umutozge/theoretical-linguistics/README.md

 * 3 misses **with prior notification** is OK; each further miss downgrades a letter (BB -> CB).
 * Please be on time.

+### Assistance and support

+* Please get in contact with the conductor of the course for any assistance or support you may require for participating in this course.

 ### License
 The textual content of this course is licensed under the [Creative Commons Attribution 4.0 International License](https://creativecommons.org/licenses/by/4.0/), and the accompanying source code is licensed under the [MIT license](http://opensource.org/licenses/mit-license.php).